-- It’s now main-stream with thousands of UK businesses adopting this technology, enabling them to easily grow and remain agile.
+- Cloud-telephony is now main-stream with thousands of UK businesses adopting this technology, enabling them to easily grow and remain agile.

 - Cloud-telephony allows users to have the same phone number regardless of where they are in the world.
 This number flexibility means no issues when relocating your office, even if you are moving to a different geographic location.

-- Cloud-telephony is the perfect communications solution for growth, enabling the addition of new lines, remote workers and new office locations via a simple process.
+- Cloud-telephony is the perfect communications solution for growth, enabling the addition of new users, remote workers and new office locations via a simple process.

-- Finally, its reliable and can now offer better recovery and easier support than the legacy ISDN.
-Modern solutions, like VOIP, now come with in-built resilience features.
-Immediate redirection of calls in the event of failure.
+- Cloud-telephony is reliable and can now offer better recovery and easier support than legacy ISDN and on-premise phone systems.
+Modern solutions, like VOIP, now come with in-built resilience features, such as the immediate redirection of calls in the event of failure.

-- Finally, many packages now include ‘call plans’ that include bundles of call minutes, that can be shared across the whole group.
+- Many commercial packages now include ‘call plans’ that include bundles of call minutes, that can be shared across the whole group.
 This means that most companies have zero call charges and their cloud-phone solution becomes a fixed recurring monthly charge

-- Did you know that ISDN phone systems are coming to the end of their life?
+- iSDN phone systems are coming to the end of their life?
 BT have announced that ISDN will not be supplied beyond 2020.
-Read our cloud telephony guide for SME business owners.

 - Business phone costs can be reduced by 50% or more!